How to appeal a parking ticket and win

 You'll do yourself a massive favour if you can get some witness statements to back you up.

-See if you can get anyone present at the time to give you their contact details so that they can support your claim that you were parking legally, or that your excuse is a perfectly valid one.
+See if you can get anyone present at the time to give you their contact details so that they can support your claim that you were parked legally, or that your excuse is a perfectly valid one.

 All relevant correspondence